 2.1 A candidate wishing to appeal on the grounds indicated at 1.1 shall give notice in writing to the Chair of the Institute's Qualifications Board within 28 days from the date of notification of results.

 2.2 The Appeals Committee shall comprise:

 One Member : from Qualifications Board or Examinations Committee or Accreditation Committee or a Trustee

 One Member : an academic or an independent

 No member of the Appeals Committee may have a direct interest in the candidate's case.

 2.3 The Appeals Committee shall have authority to determine the case put to it.
 Its decision shall be final and shall not be subject to further appeal.
-The decisions of the Appeals Committee shall be reported to the President of the Institute, the Examinations Committee or the Language Committee, and the relevant Course Director.
+The decisions of the Appeals Committee shall be reported to the President of the Institute, the Examinations Committee, the relevant Course Director and the relevant Chief Examiner.
 If the decision results in an award, the Chair of the Qualifications Board shall approve the award on behalf of the Institute.